bilalsul/rzr/README.md

 This project is licensed under the [GNU 3.0 License](./LICENSE).

+## Contributing

+Want to help?
+See the [Contributing Guide](./CONTRIBUTING.md) for how to set up the project, run it locally, add or translate strings, and open a pull request.

 ## Thanks

 [flutter_monaco](https://github.com/omar-hanafy/flutter_monaco), which is MIT licensed, a flutter plugin for integrating the Monaco Editor (VS Code's editor) into Flutter applications via WebView.